needle-mirror/com.unity.2d.animation/Documentation~/SkinEdToolsShortcuts.md

 ## Geometry tools

+Use the __Geometry tools__ to generate and edit the meshes of the different Sprites that make up your character.

 | __Tool__                                                     | __Default Shortcut__ | __Function__                                                 |
 | ------------------------------------------------------------ | -------------------- | ------------------------------------------------------------ |
 | ![Auto Geometry](images/icon_GenGeo.png)<br/>__Auto Geometry__ | Shift + A            | Select to auto-generate Meshes for Sprites.
 When this tool is selected, the [Geometry panel](#geometry-panel) becomes available at the bottom-right of the __Skinning Editor__. |